ucb-cyarp/cyclopsDemo/README.md

    cd build
    ./build.sh
    ```

+---
+**NOTE**

+When using Zenodo archives, sumbmodules are not included in the archive.
+Please use the Single Instance versions of cyclopsASCIILink: [10.5281/zenodo.6526107](https://doi.org/10.5281/zenodo.6526107)

+---

 Note that vitis will only be built if it has not already been built.
 It will also be built with the compilers specified in `scripts/setCompilersToUse.sh`.
 To re-build vitis, run:
 ```